akbargherbal/akbar_quiz_app/GUIDES/Authentication_App_Iteratin_Guide.md

 - **Overall Objective:** Ensure all components work together correctly and that core anonymous functionality remains uncompromised.
 - **Verification Focus:** Non-regression across the entire application.
+- **UX/UI Feel After This Phase:**
+  - **Local (`runserver`) & Cloud Run:** The user experience is **identical to the end of Phase 3**.
+This phase involves no new features or UI changes.
+  - **What's Verified:** All previous functionality (anonymous quiz taking, authenticated profile view with history, conditional navigation) works correctly and reliably.
+The modular goal (anonymous core function preserved) is confirmed through testing.

 **Step 4.1: Full Test Suite Execution**